PINK IS MY DOMAIN!

 A 9-person IT shop in the UK

-A watchmaker on Indigogo (not yet a business, but trying!)
+A watchmaker on Indiegogo (not yet a business, but trying!)

 And they were serious.
 Real serious.

-About owning a primary colour.
-So serious that a human in any industry using said colour was automatically on their shh-ugar list and it took a social media campaign to raise this issue to the point where D-Telekom was even embarrassed.
+About owning a primary color.
+So serious that a human in any industry using said color was automatically on their shh-ugar list.
+It took a social media campaign to raise this issue to the point where D-Telekom was even embarrassed.
 Still, even though the industries involved in this debacle were sometimes vastly different, the trademark was upheld.

-Magenta is a primary colour, a fundamental colour that can't be mixed by combining other colours.
-It is a building block for all the colours you see in colour printing.
-Besides that, it is basic and critical to artistic liberty that human beings be allowed to use a colour without a billion dollar business run by very wealthy people sending flights of lawyers to sing them to the poor house.
+Magenta is a primary color, a fundamental color that can't be mixed by combining other colors.
+It is a building block for all the colors you see in color printing.
+Besides that, it is basic and critical to artistic liberty that humans be allowed to use a color without a billion-dollar business run by very wealthy people sending fleets of lawyers to sing them to the poorhouse.

-In the case of D-Telekom, the imbalance of their tremendous power and resources allows them, the vastly more powerful entity, to assert control and influence over those with fewer resources -- humanity.
+In the case of D-Telekom, the imbalance of their tremendous power and resources allows them, the vastly more powerful entity, to assert control and influence over those with fewer resources—humanity.
 Artists.
-Those affected by this may feel like they're being targeted arbitrarily or disproportionately... because they can be, and often, they are.
+Those affected by this may feel like they are being targeted arbitrarily or disproportionately... because they can be, and often, they are.

-When it comes to colour, those with money and power can weaponize laws that are essentially dormant.
+When it comes to color, those with money and power can weaponize laws that are essentially dormant.
 Laws that may seem, on first glance, toothless.
 Have an open mind, because they are capable of twisting what that regulation means to harm individuals and groups of people, like artists.
-Magenta will remind us we've seen this before.
-Remember, it is the role of an artist to think freely, and resist in the best way they can -- with their arts!

 So, raise your pens, brushes, and ad nauseam, my creative crowd, and pass the pink!